riju-maiti/etcd-test-composer/README.md

 You should see a message: `Client [serial_driver_validate]: validation complete done`

 6. Run the other commands in the /opt/antithesis/test/v1/main directory.
 The eventually will print out `Client [eventually_validation]: all nodes are up during health check`.
 Running the finally afterwards could fail because the eventually was ran prior.
 The finally checks for a key space <= 6, but the eventually adds 3 keys to the database.
 Within Antithesis, a finally and eventually command will never be run within the same timeline.
-Instead, rerun the setup and run the finally before the eventually.
-Now, we should see it pass.
+Instead, rerun the setup and execute the finally before the eventually.
+Now, we will see it pass.

 You've now validated that your test is ready to run on the Antithesis platform!
 (Note that SDK assertions won't be evaluated locally).

 ## Example Report

 Using the three node etcd cluster and the `client` image built from this repository, we ran a 3 hour test.
-The resulting [triage report](https://antithesis.com/docs/reports/triage/) can be found [here](https://public.antithesis.com/report/Oa0nNAJh_C3hzWrXcKa7newF/Z6o2DCYQufRxVkZI2mGHGDkeEBpi8hd7r3e_bl02cIw.html), and [our docs](https://antithesis.com/docs/reports/triage/) show you how to interpret it.
+The resulting [triage report](https://antithesis.com/docs/reports/triage/) can be found [here](https://public.antithesis.com/report/I3S-m-GVTlo4mZ0VmMi7KM36/j-Va1hEqG_lEbVw9qJfnAdflU2KyOt3gmr5Ge9myzZs.html), and [our docs](https://antithesis.com/docs/reports/triage/) show you how to interpret it.